 Chaplin was married four times and had a total of 11 children.
 In contrast to many of his boisterous characters, Chaplin was a quiet man who kept to himself.
 He died at age 88 of natural causes on December 25, 1977 at his home in Vevey, Switzerland.

-The house is now restored into a museum & was inaugurated on 16th April 2016 (his birthday).
+The house of Charlie Chaplin in Switzerland is now restored into a museum & was inaugurated on 16th April 2016 (his birthday).
 It is a part of the new complex known as Chaplin’s World.
 The complex includes the Manoir showcasing his personal life, a cinema museum or studio dedicated to his professional achievements, and a restaurant.

 “He wanted people to remember him.
 That’s why he did the films and he did it in such a perfectionist way,” Chaplin’s fifth son Eugene Chaplin told me during the media dinner that evening.